criticalinsight/trade_guys/_podcast/trade-guys-on-the-road-university-of-maryland-edition.md

 episode_num: 18
 soundcloud_url: https://soundcloud.com/csis-57169780/trade-guys-on-the-road-university-of-maryland-edition
 transcript_url: ''
-excerpt: "The Trade Guys continue their recording tour; this time at the University of Maryland's Robert H. Smith School of Business.
+excerpt: The Trade Guys continue their recording tour; this time at the University of Maryland's Robert H. Smith School of Business.
 They are joined by a special guest, Rick Powers, the Port of Baltimore's director of marketing.
 The guys and Rick discuss updates on NAFTA, the tit-for-tat with China, and roll-on/roll-off (a.k.a.
 RoRo) shipping's relationship with tariffs.
-H  \n  "
 keywords:
 - _keywords/canada.md
 - _keywords/mexico.md